 Before April 1, ICBC let injured people have options, now they do not On April 1, 2019 the new NDP legislative regime designed to save ICBC money kicked in.
 The scheme was purported by the Attorney General David Eby to “provide enhanced care for people injured in crashes” by increasing the amount ICBC pays […]

-The NDP government says its trying to cut costs at ICBC, then why are they increase their costs instead?
+The NDP government says it’s trying to cut costs at ICBC, then why are they increasing their costs instead?
 On March 29, 2019, the NDP government passed an Order in Council eliminating the two-year limitation period to submit medical expense receipts to ICBC for coverage under part seven benefits.
 Instead, they shorted the limitation period […]

 In a recent court decision, Mussio Goodman ensured that their client will have a fair trial ICBC is entitled to have a jury hear his or her case as of right.
 However, there are times when it is unfair to the injured party to have a jury decide their case because it is too complicated […]

-As discussed on our website, many personal injury lawyers supplement their practice by acting for ICBC as well.
-The result is a potential conflict, and clients may be left wondering whether their lawyer avoided a fight out of fear of losing ICBC’s business on other files.
-Wes Mussio was recently asked to expand on this […]
+Kamloops Matters interviews Wes Mussio to discus Importance of Hiring an Injury Lawyer Who Does Not Also Work for ICBC As discussed on our website, many personal injury lawyers supplement their practice by acting for ICBC as well.
+The result is a potential conflict, and clients may be left wondering whether their lawyer avoided a […]